stusherwin/expense-claims/spec/Spec.md

 1. If the user doesn't verify their email address, Catalyst will never be notified that they have registered.
 The system should send the user a reminder email if they haven't verified after a period of time
 2. What happens if Catalyst doesn't approve a user registration?
 Should there be a way to inform the user that they need to change their details before they can be approved?
+3. If Catalyst decide not to approve a user registration, there should be a way to delete it so that it doesn't appear in the list of pending registrations, and the system stops sending out reminder emails
-3. Users will need to be added and removed from co-ops and working groups after their initial registration.
+4. Users will need to be added and removed from co-ops and working groups after their initial registration.
 Should a user be able to update their own co-op and working group membership or should only Catalyst be able to do this?
 If the user is allowed to do this then presumably Catalyst would also need to approve these changes before they take effect.
-4. Users should be able to change their name, email address and bank details, presumably Catalyst would not need to approve these changes.
+5. Users should be able to change their name, email address and bank details, presumably Catalyst would not need to approve these changes.
-5. If a user changes their email address they will need to go through the process of verifying their new email address
+6. If a user changes their email address they will need to go through the process of verifying their new email address
-6. Bank account details are easy to mis-type, there should probably be some validation on these fields to confirm the account numbers.
+7. Bank account details are easy to mis-type, there should probably be some validation on these fields to confirm the account numbers.
 This is usually done by calculating a checksum in the account number/sort code, but this may be time-consuming to implement or require some third party plugin.

 ## User login
 So many web applications require users to create a username and password that they have to remember.
 This just leads to users either